 If you feel that a tow operator is in violation of the Chapel Hill Tow Ordinance, please contact the Chapel Hill Police Department at 919-968-2760 or firstname.lastname@example.org.

 CHAPEL HILL POLICE NOTIFIED?

 Private properties that allow towing must display prominent signs that clearly state the tow-away zone.
 The business property owner is responsible for setting specific tow policies.
-If the property owner adopts a “walk-off tow” policy, the signs must include the following statement: “If you walk-off this property, you are subject to being towed.
+If the property owner adopts a “walk-off tow” policy, a the signs must include a statement that notifies patrons.
+Examples may be: “If you walk off this property, you are subject to being towed.
 This includes patrons who are frequenting business on this property.”
-Signs also must state when parking is monitored or enforced through the use video surveillance.
 There are additional signage rules to those stated here.

 The tow storage lot must be located no farther away than 15 miles of Town limits.
 The lot must be clearly signed.
 It should be secured and lighted so that vehicles are safe from break-ins while in storage.